 Old-fashioned oppressive cages are notably absent here, and in their place animals dwell in spacious, landscaped enclosures separated from visitors by concealed moats, or in glass-fronted enclosures.

 Do not miss the free-ranging orang utan enclosure, where you can watch the resident primates swinging and climbing above you to their hearts content.

-There is an enormous amount to take in here – 2,530 animals from 315 species are housed within the 28 hectares, so here are our best Singapore Zoo tips to help you get the most out of your visit, particularly if you are visiting with kids in tow.
+There is an enormous amount to take in here – there are 2,530 Singapore Zoo animals from 315 species housed within the 28 hectares.

-Buy discount tickets for the Jungle Breakfast with wildlife online at Klook Travel here.
+Buy discounted Singapore Zoo tickets for the Jungle Breakfast with wildlife online at Klook Travel below.

 Feed the Animals

 There are various Singapore Zoo feeding times throughout the day, which are accompanied by live commentary of fun facts about the animals.